Boritech-Solutions/PyEarthworm/README.md

   * The python and cython community.

 #### AD:
-Boritech Solutions is a consulting firm that can help you set up and create modules with PyEarthWorm.
+Boritech Solutions is a consulting firm that can help you set up and create modules with PyEarthworm.
 Contact Us today! www.BoritechSolutions.com

 ~Francisco.